 We complete the clustering on various datasets within a few dozens of minutes.
 In the case of FCPS datasets, their sizes are much smaller than the number of HEAAN plaintext slots we can manage.
-On the other hand, the size of LargeScale dataset is big enough so that we can use full slots; therefore, we can fully utilize SIMD of HEAAN for the LargeScale dataset.
+On the other hand, the size of LargeScale dataset is big enough so that we can use full slots; therefore, we can fully exploit SIMD of HEAAN for the LargeScale dataset.
 Consequently, the performance of our algorithm for LargeScale dataset is quite nice in spite of its huge size.

 For all the five datasets, our algorithm achieves high accuracy.
-In the case of Hepta, Tetra and LargeScale datasets, we succeed in labeling all data points by its exact true label.
-For the TwoDiamonds dataset, we succeed in classifying 792 points out of 800 points properly.
+In the case of Hepta, Tetra and LargeScale datasets, we succeed to label all data points by its exact true label.
+For the TwoDiamonds dataset, we succeed to classify 792 points out of 800 points properly.
 Even for the rest 8 points, the label vector of each point is close to its true label.

 In the case of the Lsun dataset, our algorithm results in four clusters while there are only three clusters in the true labels.
-Thereby, it is impossible to measure the accuracy by comparing with the true labels, so one may doubt that our algorithm is inadequate to the Lsun dataset.
 However, it is also reasonable to classify the Lsun dataset with 4 clusters.
 In fact, our result shows even a better quality in aspect of the silhouette coefficient.
 The silhouette coefficient for our clustering result is 0.577, and that for the true labels is 0.443.

-We also checked the performance of our algorithm with several numbers of threads for the Lsun dataset as described in Table 3.
-With a single thread, it consumes 9.4 GB memory and takes 83 minutes.
-This result is much faster than the result of the previous work in [29], which takes 25.79 days to complete a clustering process for the same Lsun dataset.
-Obviously we can speed up the performance by using much more number of threads.
-For example, the running time can be reduced to 16 minutes with just small overhead of memory when we use 20 threads.
+We also checked the performance of our algorithm with several number of threads for the Lsun dataset as described in Table 3.
+With a single thread, it takes 83 minutes and consumes 9.4 GB memories This is extremely faster than the previous work in [29]; which takes 25.79 days to complete a clustering process for the same dataset.
+Obviously we can speed up by using much more number of threads.
+For example, the running time can be reduced to 16 minutes when using 20 threads with just small overhead of memory.